dlehgo14/dlehgo14.github.io/_posts/Data mining/2019-03-15-DataMining.md

 ### Obtain data

 typically use **sampling** to produce statistically-valid results from huge data.

-often, our interesting events are rare.
+Often, our interesting events are rare.
 So there are **too few interesting cases** in the data set, so have to **oversample** them to obtain a balanced training set.

 #### variables

 categorical (orderd or non-ordered) or numerical
 More is not necessary **(becuase need more records: __curse of dimensionality__)*

 > Rules of thumbs: